Y1D1R/Residual-driven-Fuzzy-C-Means-Clustering-for-Image-Segmentation/README.md

 | Original WRFCM | 98.732 | 98.162 | 97.201 |
 | Implemented WRFCM |87.361 | 89.457  |  76.361 |

+## Improvement
+To decrease execution time and prevent the random initialization of prototypes, which leads to unnecessary iterations, I am considering employing k-means to obtain cluster centers at the beginning of the algorithm.

 ## Limitations
 While **WRFCM (Weighted Robust Fuzzy C-Means)** is a useful algorithm for image segmentation, it also has some limitations: